lostatc/indiefeed.link/README.md

 # IndieFeed.link

-This is a website that acts as a landing page for your blog's feed (RSS or Atom).
+This is a website that acts as a landing page for your site's feed (RSS or Atom).

-Many blogs will include a link to their feed somewhere on the page to advertise that they have one, but clicking these links brings users to an ugly XML document that they might not know what to do with.
+Many websites and blogs will include a link to their feed somewhere on the page to advertise that they have one, but clicking these links brings users to an ugly XML document that they might not know what to do with.

 As an alternative, you can link to this site instead: